pnlbwh/pnlNipype/docs/TUTORIAL.md

     /path/to/Slicer --launcher-additional-settings /path/to/Slicer-12345.ini --launch FiberTractMeasurements

-# White matter percellation into 800 clusters
+# 800 cluster white matter percellation

 The task is performed by `wm_apply_ORG_atlas_to_subject.sh` script from whitematteranalysis package.
 Details about it can be found [here](https://github.com/pnlbwh/luigi-pnlpipe/blob/769f97184899cc03908ed403ac59051f2cded248/docs/TUTORIAL.md#wma800).